cmsplt/PLTOffline/VdMStudies/README.md

 ## Track Parameters
-We would like to investigate the track parameters.
-For a given fill, one may be interested in knowing how things scale during scans or if there's some weird thing happening to a partiular channel/quadrant at partiuclar time, etc. To that end, we first generate the `TrackParams.root` file by invoking the following:
+For a given fill, one may be interested in knowing how track parameters change during scans or if there's some weird thing happening to a partiular channel/quadrant at partiuclar time, etc. To that end, we first generate the `TrackParams.root` file by invoking the following:

-`./TrackParams Slink_File Gaincal_File Trans_Alignment_FillNo.dat
+`./TrackParams Slink_File Gaincal_File Trans_Alignment_FillNo.dat`

-Default track parameters are Beamspot, Slopes, Residuals, BX, Channels, TrackID.
-You would need to change `bin/TrackParams.cc` if you are interested in other variables (intercepts to Z=0 plane,X-Y at local telescope coordinates per ROC,etc).
+Default track parameters are Beamspots, Slopes, Residuals, nBX, Channels, TrackID.
+Modify `bin/TrackParams.cc` if you are interested in other variables (intercepts to Z=0 plane,X-Y at local telescope coordinates per ROC,etc).
 Fun!

-### VdM Specific
+### VdM Fill 4954

 For VdM scans, we may be interested in knowing tracks as a function of separation between Beam1 and Beam2.
 So, we will need scanpoint information--`scanY1.txt` (pointNum, timeFrom, timeTo, Separation).
 For further analysis of track parameters, we generate ttree per separation point by invoking the following: